What makes a great management model?

 Most management models hinder performance

 Every organisation has a management model.
-Yet most of them are not intentionally designed.
-They are implicit and invisible and thus suffer from a number of flaws.
-These flaws undermine performance and as they are not visible, they are very hard to correct.
+Yet most are not intentionally designed.
+They are implicit and invisible and suffer from a number of flaws.
+These flaws undermine performance.
+And as long as they are not visible, they are very hard to correct.

 Make it visible